julienreszka/julienreszka/README.md

 ## 9 Popular Programming Principles DEBUNKED

+Contrary to popular belief, good programmers aren't lazy.

+It may seem like they are because some of the most lazy programming principles have been widely adopted and celebrated in the programming community.

+In fact, good programmers are often disciplined, methodical, and strategic in their approach.

+Let's explore some of the widely accepted programming principles that are often misunderstood or debunked by experienced developers.

 ### ~Don't Repeat yourself (DRY)~

 Tight coupling makes a system less flexible and harder to maintain.